airbus-cyber/iris-httpsend-module/notes/modules.md

 ## Activation

 It seems that no module is active (enabled) by default.
-This action can be done by the administrator via the REST API.
+This action can be done by the administrator via the REST API (see https://github.com/dfir-iris/iris-web/issues/182).
 The endpoints are:
 ```
 | method | url                                           | body                                                            |
 |--------|-----------------------------------------------|-----------------------------------------------------------------|